levchak0910/vkcn-eslint-plugin/README.md

 [eslint-plugin-vue-kebab-class-naming](https://www.npmjs.com/package/eslint-plugin-vue-kebab-class-naming) is an ESLint plugin for ensuring a kebab-ish like class naming convention.

 This convention was invited and relates only to this plugin.
 The convention was created to solve styles encapsulation via class naming.
+The description of the convention can be found in [rule documentation](./docs/rules/no-convention-violation.md).

 ## Features